 Click on the above video player to watch the video.

-Listen for Gut Sounds
+Listening for Gut Sounds in Horses

 Normal horses should have some gut sounds if they have been eating.
 No noises can be indicative of problems.